 ### Set Immediate Replacement Mode for Scripting

-**ALWAYS** call this before any refinement operations in scripts:
+**ALWAYS** call these two before any refinement operations in scripts:

 ```python